monkeytypegame/monkeytype/CONTRIBUTING.md

 Once you have completed the above steps, you are ready to build and run Monkeytype.

-1. Run `npm install` in the project root/backend/frontend directories to install all dependencies.
+1. Run `npm install:all` in the project root to install all dependencies.
+   - If you are on Windows, use `npm install:all:win`.
-2. Run `npm run start:dev` (`npm run start:dev:fe` if you skipped the mongo section) to start a local dev server on [port 5000](http://localhost:5000).
+3. Run `npm run start:dev` (`npm run start:dev:fe` if you skipped the mongo section) to start a local dev server on [port 5000](http://localhost:5000).
 It will watch for changes and rebuild when you edit files in `src/` or `public/` directories.
 Note that rebuilding doesn't happen instantaneously so be patient for changes to appear.
 Use <kbd>Ctrl+C</kbd> to kill it.

 **Mac Users:** If you get 403 Forbidden errors while trying to access the local server, go into System Preferences > Sharing and disable AirPlay Receiver - it also runs on port 5000 and takes priority, causing 403 errors.